-Issue 2 of TAMARIND is now available for digital download, and for pre-order in print.
+Issue 2 of TAMARIND is now available for in both print and digital.
 Issue 1 is also available to buy, while stocks last.

 Outside the Box, Holly Day